Good Day Walla Walla is a daily 5-minute newsletter highlighting local news in Walla Walla

 OUR MISSION

-Our mission is to make local news more accessible and highlight extraordinary people in our community.
+Our mission is to make local news more accessible and highlight extraordinary people across the Walla Walla community.

 We help people in Walla Walla save time finding the news that matters most to them: local news in Walla Walla, about Walla Walla, curated especially for you on a daily basis—all for free.